SDWebImage/SDWebImageFLPlugin/README.md

 [![License](https://img.shields.io/cocoapods/l/SDWebImageFLPlugin.svg?style=flat)](https://cocoapods.org/pods/SDWebImageFLPlugin)
 [![Platform](https://img.shields.io/cocoapods/p/SDWebImageFLPlugin.svg?style=flat)](https://cocoapods.org/pods/SDWebImageFLPlugin)

-Starting with the SDWebImage 5.0 version, we move the [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage)
+Starting with the SDWebImage 5.0 version, we move the [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) support code from the Core Repo to this stand-alone repo.
+Core which previously use FLAnimatedImage with SDWebImage can continue to work with this plugin.

 ## What's for
 SDWebImageFLPlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the image loading support for [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) animated GIF engine.